New England · ISO-NE

 How is this different from a transmission tag?

 ISO-NE also bills regional transmission on your demand at each MONTHLY peak, so there are twelve more hours worth watching.
-The annual capacity tag is the big one; the monthly RNS peaks are the fast follow.
+The annual capacity tag is the big one, and the monthly RNS peaks are the fast follow.

 How do I catch the peak hour?

 Watch the season leader and act when a hotter day threatens it.
-WattMarkets tracks New England's season peak standing live and publishes a daily call on whether today can take the slot, graded in public like every market we cover.
+WattMarkets tracks New England's season peak standing live and publishes a daily call on whether today can take the slot.
+Every call is logged when it's made and graded on settled data.